-Highlights of Jeremy’s securities experience include:
+Highlights of Jeremy’s securities and governance experience include:

 - In re Facebook Securities Litigation: Jeremy is a key member of the team currently prosecuting this securities class action arising from defendants’ misrepresentations regarding Facebook’s risks from data misappropriation and misuse and its users’ purported control over their personal data.
 Jeremy and the team were recently successful in having the Ninth Circuit reverse the District Court’s dismissal of the action—and then achieved an important victory for investors by defeating defendants’ subsequent appeal to the U.S. Supreme Court.
 The case has now returned to the District Court for further proceedings.